Heart Rate Zones for Beginners (Plus Free Calculator)

 The classic 220-minus-age formula.
 Subtract your age from 220.
 So a 35-year-old gets a max HR of 185.
 This is the formula on every gym poster ever printed.
 It is also wrong for most people.

 The 220-age formula was a quick rule of thumb invented in the 1970s based on a small study, never meant to be a precise individual prediction.
-It overestimates max HR for younger adults and underestimates it for older adults, and it has a standard deviation of about 10 to 12 beats per minute.
+It overestimates max HR for younger adults and underestimates it for older adults, and it has a standard deviation of about 10 to 12 beats per minute per the Tanaka et al. 2001 J Am Coll Cardiol meta-analysis.
 That margin of error can shove you into the wrong training zone entirely.

 For a 25-year-old: